Mount Barney (Queensland): History

 Mount Barney has held a special significance for local Aboriginal people for millennia, and it features prominently in a number of their stories.
 For Aboriginal people the peak has traditionally been regarded as a place to avoid.

-On 3 August 1828, explorer Allan Cunningham named the mountain Mount Lindesay.
+Allan Cunningham originally named the mountain Mount Lindesay.
 However, the New South Wales Surveyor-General Thomas Mitchell is believed to have renamed it in the 1840s to Mount Barney, after George Barney, a colonial engineer.
 Mitchell is believed to have assigned the name Mount Lindesay to the current Mount Lindesay (which Cunningham had originally named Mount Hooker).

-The first European to climb Mount Barney was Captain Patrick Logan, who reached the East Peak summit via the now named Logan's Ridge, during an exploring expedition in 1828.
-Accounts of the climb were written by botanists Charles Fraser and Allan Cunningham, who accompanied Logan for part of the ascent.
+The first recorded ascent of Mount Barney was by Captain Patrick Logan, who reached the West Peak summit around noon on 3rd August 1828 during an exploring expedition.
+Logan recorded the ascent in his journal, as did his fellow explorers Charles Fraser and Allan Cunningham.
+Fraser accompanied Logan for part of the ascent but did not summit.
+At the time it was highest ascent by a European on any mountain in Australia.

 Historical records suggest that Europeans probably began bushwalking at Mount Barney for recreation in about the 1880s, when the region became more closely settled.
 During the first decade or so of the 20th century, the peak became popular with a small number of self-styled 'mountaineers', such as Boonah school teachers Harry Johns (1877–1943) and William Gaylard (1880–1930), Ipswich Technical College Principal R.A.
-Wearne (1870–1932), and some of the selectors who lived close by, such as the Doherty family at 'Lilydale'.
+Wearne (1870–1932), and some of the selectors who lived close by, such as the Doherty family at Lilydale.
 However it was probably not until the early 1930s, with the formation of groups such as the National Parks Association, and the appearance of a new breed of outdoor adventurers such as Bert Salmon (1899–1982), who made the first recorded ascent of Leaning Peak in 1932, Cliff Wilson (who was probably the first European to climb all of the Mount Barney peaks and lesser pinnacles) and Arthur Groom (1904–1953), and also botanists such as Cyril White (1890–1950) and Lindsay Smith (1917–1970), that bushwalkers began visiting the peak in numbers, and even then, much of Mount Barney remained unexplored until the late 1940s and early 1950s, when groups such as the University of Queensland Bushwalking Club, and the Brisbane Bushwalkers began making regular bushwalking and camping trips to the peak.